 The OFA monitors and measures the performance of the borrowing, debt management and liquid reserve programs.
-In 2014-15, total savings relative to benchmarks used for the latter two programs was approximately \$25.8 million.
+In 2015-16 total savings relative to benchmarks used for the latter two programs was approximately \$32.3 million.

-The performance of long-term fixed rate borrowing for 2014-15 is measured by comparing the all-in borrowing cost against the statistical distribution of benchmark interest rates observed during the year, with the objective being to attain a low percentile rank.
-Regular long-term fixed rate borrowing achieved a 45th percentile rank, within the target range of 45-55 percentile.
-Strategic foreign borrowings, which are large debt issues swapped to Canadian dollars, achieved a 39th percentile rank, better than the target range of 50-75 percentile established for that program.
+The performance of long-term fixed rate borrowing for 2015-16 is measured by comparing the all-in borrowing cost against the statistical distribution of benchmark interest rates observed during the year, with the objective being to attain a low percentile rank.
+Regular long-term fixed rate borrowing achieved a percentile rank of 42, outperforming the target range of 45-55 percentile.

 The debt management program's performance is evaluated based on a comparison of program savings to a risk-based performance target, with \$9 million in gains or more deemed to be first quartile.
-In 2014-15, the debt management program experienced a gain of \$0.7 million.
+In 2015-16, the debt management program experienced a gain of \$0.3 million.

 The performance of liquid reserve investments (money market program) is measured relative to the returns of a custom benchmark with a term of approximately 60 days.
 The target is $\pm 2$ basis points relative to the benchmark.
-The program returned 11 basis points more than the benchmark.
-Actual liquid reserve investment performance was \$25.1 million better than the benchmark for 2014-15.
+The program returned 15 basis points more than the benchmark.
+Actual liquid reserve investment performance was \$32 million better than the benchmark for 2015-16.